 - User experience.
 User experience is so important nowadays, and Google realizes it, too.
 Optimizing your website visitor experience and focusing on getting increased page views, less click aways, more dwell time spent on the site, and increased click-through rates (CTR) has huge benefits.
 This step should also consider the benefits of rich media and content.

 - SEO-friendly website.
 Your website should be user-friendly AND search engine friendly.
 Do this by eliminating technical SEO errors and content that is indexable, so it can be crawled by robots.

 - Copywriting skills.
-A lot of the smaller components of content can make a huge difference: meta tags, title tags, meta descriptions, H-tags, paragraph subheadings, and more.
+A lot of the smaller components of content can make a huge difference: meta tags, title tags, meta descriptions, H-tags, paragraph subheadings, and more. web page optimization consists of many factors.
 Avoid keyword stuffing when writing and use text and paragraph formatting to make things easier and more appealing to read.
 Write interesting content and do so in a natural tone.